sensor-dream/APIVOF/guidelines/list-info/v-packs-in-system-fedora-34.md

-# For letter v, information about installed packages
+# For first letter v, information about installation packages

 <details>
 <summary>vala</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A modern programming language for GNOME
+Short desc    : A modern programming language for GNOME
 URL          : https://wiki.gnome.org/Projects/Vala
-Лицензия     : LGPLv2+ and BSD
+License      : LGPLv2+ and BSD
-Описание     : Vala is a new programming language that aims to bring modern programming
+Descript     : Vala is a new programming language that aims to bring modern programming
              : language features to GNOME developers without imposing any additional
              : runtime requirements and without using a different ABI compared to
              : applications and libraries written in C.